src-d/blog/content/upcoming/temp-28xhduh7qd210d1213.md

 time, we wanted to take a moment and highlight some of the women who have been active in the open-source community.
 This list in no way is exhaustive, and we have tried our best to keep it as objective as possible.
-To do this, we decided to order our dataset on two variables.
+To do this, we decided to first slice our data set on two variables:

 1. Total # of commits
 2. Our own version of PageRank*